f64u/thestemgazette/README.md

 # 📰 The STEM Gazette

-The code and content of the stem gazette
+The source code and content of the new STEM Gazette